Sonoma

 Planning for the next version

-The next macOS version, Sonoma, will released in Fall 2024.
-Beta is available now.
+The next macOS version, "Sequoia," will released in Fall 2024.

 Keep a list of the software and devices you use and depend on, so you can check that they are supported.